Rey de Reyes (2003)

 The Rey de Reyes 2003 (Spanish for "King of Kings") was the seventh annual Rey de Reyes professional wrestling tournament and show, produced by the Mexican wrestling promotion AAA.
-The event took place on March 16, 2003 in Zapopan, Jalisco, Mexico.
+The event took place on March 16, 2003, at the Auditorio Benito Juarez de Zapopan in Zapopan, Jalisco, Mexico.
 In a break from tradition that year's Rey de Reyes tournament featured six former Rey de Reyes winners wrestling each other to determine 2003's Rey de Reyes.
 The final match saw La Parka, Jr. compete against Abismo Negro.

 Production

 Background

 Starting in 1997 and every year since then the Mexican Lucha Libre, or professional wrestling, company AAA has held a Rey de Reyes (Spanish for "King of Kings') show in the spring.
 The 1997 version was held in February, while all subsequent Rey de Reyes shows were held in March.
 As part of their annual Rey de Reyes event AAA holds the eponymious Rey de Reyes tournament to determine that specific year's Rey.
 Most years the show hosts both the qualifying round and the final match, but on occasion the qualifying matches have been held prior to the event as part of AAA's weekly television shows.
 The traditional format consists of four preliminary rounds, each a Four-man elimination match with each of the four winners face off in the tournament finals, again under elimination rules.
 There have been years where AAA has employed a different format to determine a winner.
 The winner of the Rey de Reyes tournament is given a large ornamental sword to symbolize their victory, but is normally not guaranteed any other rewards for winning the tournament, although some years becoming the Rey de Reyes has earned the winner a match for the AAA Mega Championship.
 From 1999 through 2009 AAA also held an annual Reina de Reinas ("Queen of Queens") tournament, but later turned that into an actual championship that could be defended at any point during the year, abandoning the annual tournament concept.
 The 2003 show was the seventh Rey de Reyes show in the series.